 Yellow is associated with the element of Air and the powers of the mind.
 Burn a yellow candle for success in school or the arts, or to enhance communication in a relationship.
 Yellow also increases focus and intuition.
 Yellow is a great choice for business spells, especially when you need fresh ideas and inspiration.

-Traditionally the color of money magic, green symbolizes growth in every sense.
+Traditionally the color of money magick, green symbolizes growth in every sense.
 A green candle attracts abundance and earthly well-being.
 Use for prosperity, health, and workings involving Nature.
 Green is also a popular choice for luck-drawing spells.

 The vibrant hue of orange evokes ambition and creativity.
 Orange candles are well-suited for career workings, or any other time you need to assert your strength and individuality.

 The color of mystery and magic, purple is associated with psychic matters.
 Use a purple candle for divination, astral travel, and to strengthen your connection with the unseen realms.
-Historically the color of royalty, purple is also suitable for magic related to wishes, ambition, power and authority.
+Historically the color of royalty, purple is also suitable for magick related to wishes, ambition, power and authority.

 Pink is the color of emotional well-being, sensuality, and matters of the heart.
 Choose a pink candle when you wish to grow in compassion and self-love, or attract the love of others.
 Forgiveness and reconciliation spells also call for gentle pink.

 Resting halfway between white and black, grey is the color of neutrality and balance.
-A grey candle may be used in protective magic, when you wish to neutralize negative energy that may be directed at you.
+A grey candle may be used in protective magick, when you wish to neutralize negative energy that may be directed at you.
 Also used to gain discernment and wisdom.

 The calming, cleansing energy of light blue is used for spells of healing, and also to dispel anger.
 Light blue invokes the soothing qualities of the element of Water without its deeper, more dangerous properties.
 The color of unclouded daylight, light blue is also good for truth-seeking.

 Turquoise is a greenish tint of blue.
 It is the color of the famous desert gem, or the Caribbean sea.
 Turquoise shares many of the calming, healing qualities of light blue.
 Turquoise also stimulates creativity and the spirit of exploration.
-Sea-blue candles are sometimes used to connect with Undines and water Fae
+Sea-blue candles are sometimes used to connect with Undines and water Fae.

 Lavender combines the innocence of white with the spirituality and passion of purple.
 Lavender candles are used for spells of love, intimacy and friendship, as well as wishes of all kinds.